 Steve Bichel holds a BS in Electrical Engineering from Clemson University, is a licensed SC Real Estate Broker and Homebuilder, and serves as an Officer for the Greenville County Youth Orchestra.
 Beth Lee attended the Juilliard Music School, and received her Master of Music and Master of Adult Education from Morehead State University.
 Tom Strange holds a BS and PhD in Physics, as well as a BFA in Art Studio, from the University of South Carolina.
 He is a Technologist and founding member of Maven Capacitor, SC Launch, and SCBIO, and is an early keyboard authority and sponsor of the “Changing Keys” exhibit at Colonial Williamsburg.

-“Our core will be the early keyboard collection, with a mission to educate and inform emerging musicians, seasoned professionals, and all visitors as they experience the ability of these instruments to illuminate the actual intent of the composers who played them and composed for them.
-Modern pianos must often rely on heavily interpreted versions of such early compositions.
-To hear the difference is remarkable.
+Our core is the early keyboard collection, with a mission to educate and inform emerging musicians, seasoned professionals, and all visitors as they experience the ability of these instruments to illuminate the actual intent of the composers who played them and composed for them.
+Modern pianos must often rely on heavily interpreted versions of such early compositions—to hear the difference is remarkable.

 The museum resides in a historically significant building—the Coca-Cola Bottling Company was constructed on four acres of wooded land on Buncombe Street in 1930.
 Stella Ellis, widow of founder Charles W. Ellis, directed operations in the distinctive and decorative building, defined by large windows which allowed passers-by to observe the bottling process.

-Roy S. Fluhrer, PhD, Executive Director
+Roy S. Fluhrer, PhD

-Tom Strange, Artistic Director and Curator
+Artistic Director and Chief Curator

 BOARD OF DIRECTORS

-Anne Acker, Senior Editor, Grove Encyclopedia of Music
+Senior Editor, Grove Dictionary of Musical Instruments

-Darcy Kuronen, Curator, Boston Museum of Fine Arts
+Curator, Boston Museum of Fine Arts

-Jenny Nex, Curator, Russell Collection, St. Cecilia Hall, Edinburgh
+Curator, Russell Collection, St. Cecilia Hall, Edinburgh

-John Watson, Curator Emeritus, Colonial Williamsburg
+Curator Emeritus, Colonial Williamsburg